danu165/terraform-bugs/lakeformation_permissions_error/README.md

 # Error with aws_lakeformation_permissions

 ## Summary

+**AS OF 2021-08-30, THIS ISSUE IS RESOLVED.
+PLEASE SEE THE UPDATES SECTION AT THE BOTTOM OF THIS FILE.**

 The `main.tf` file here is the same as `glue_catalog_table_error/main.tf`.
 We now add `lakeformation.tf` to bring in Lake Formation resources.